Over 70 Years of Regalia Crafting & Expert Tailoring

 Combined, Peter and Pauline have over 80 years of design & manufacturing experience.

 Our staff are like our family, many being with us for well over 10 years.
-Dogs Benny and Wilbur provide excellent customer service as our welcoming committee!
+Dogs Roscoe and Wilbur provide excellent customer service as our welcoming committee!

 Our main office and factory is based in Thornbury, Melbourne.

 Image: Argus Newspaper Collection of Photographs, State Library of Victoria

 What Do We Care For, What Motivates Us?